-The competitive profile and geographic expansion of the Big West Conference has increased in recent years with the University of Hawai’i and UC Riverside joining Cal Poly, Cal State Northridge, Long Beach State, UC Davis, UC Irvine, UC Santa Barbara, along with Cal State Fullerton.
-In addition to the opportunities for student-athletes to travel to these institutions, this expansion has led to more opportunities for supporters of Titan Athletics to watch and follow via various media outlets, including national, regional and local television, along with web-based platforms.
+The competitive profile of the Big West Conference includes Cal Poly, Cal State Northridge, Long Beach State, UC Davis, UC Irvine, UC Riverside, UC Santa Barbara, the University of Hawai’i, along with Cal State Fullerton.
+In addition to opportunities for student-athletes to travel to these institutions, this expansion has led to more opportunities for supporters of Titan Athletics to watch and follow via various media outlets, including national, regional and local television, along with web-based platforms.

 Director of Athletics

 Senior Associate Director of Athletics

 Faculty Athletics Representative